rodrigocfd/winsafe/README.md

 WinSafe has:

-* high-level structs to build native Win32 GUI applications;
+* low-level Win32 API constants, functions and structs;
-* low-level Win32 API constants, functions and structs related to GUI.
+* high-level structs to build native Win32 GUI applications.

 If you're looking for a comprehensive Win32 coverage, take a look at [winapi](https://crates.io/crates/winapi) or [windows](https://crates.io/crates/windows) crates, which are *unsafe*, but have everything.